-The IRB will classify modifications of submissions requiring review at a convened meeting as minor (a change that would not materially affect an assessment of the risks and benefits of the study or does not substantially change the specific aims or design of the study), or as greater-than-minor.
+Modifications for submissions requiring review at a convened meeting will be classified as minor (a change that would not materially affect an assessment of the risks and benefits of the study or does not substantially change the specific aims or design of the study), or as greater-than-minor.
 Investigator response(s) to minor modifications may be reviewed using expedited or administrative procedures.
 Greater-than-minor modifications are considered substantive and must be reviewed at a subsequent convened IRB meeting.